xot/tagger/README.md

 ## Limitations

 - The drop down list (for some reason) only shows at most 19 matching options.
 If you have many tags, the list truncated.
-Start typing part of the tag and soon the number of possible matches is small enough to shown them all.
+Start typing part of the tag and soon the number of possible matches is small enough to show them all.

 - Internally, tags are represented (and stored as) keys.
-When created through the 'Manage tags...' interface or 'New tag...' pop-up, these keys use underscores (_) to replace spaces, allow hyphens (-) in tags, and use &xxx- notation to represent non-ASCII characters.
+When created through the 'Manage tags...' interface or 'New tag...' pop-up, these keys use underscores (_) to replace spaces, and use &xxx- notation to represent non-ASCII characters.
 Unfortunately, the current Thunderbird WebExtensions API does not support creating such keys easily for new tags, meaning that the keys created for such complex tags using tagger are not portable to other installations of Thunderbird using the same tags (but created through the 'official' user interface).
 This is an issue when migrating mail folders (that store tag keys with the actual mails using the X-Mozilla-Keys header).
 A [bug report has been filed](https://bugzilla.mozilla.org/show_bug.cgi?id=1844747), but the solution is unsatisfactory.